 Murder Hornets in Texas?

-2020 has been one crazy year, what is even crazier is the introduction of the “murder hornets” also known as the Asian Giant Hornet (Vespa Mandarinia).
+2020 was one crazy year, what is even crazier is the introduction of the “murder hornets” also known as the Asian Giant Hornet (Vespa Mandarinia).
 They are the largest in the world, on average they can get up to 2-inches long and have a 3-inch long wingspan.

 Native to Japan, Taiwan, and other Asian countries these giant hornets are more aggressive with a powerful stinger.
 The venom of the Asian Giant Hornet has 8 different chemicals making it stronger than any bee sting.
-Unlike a honeybee, the Asian Giant Hornet can give multiple stings because the stinger is smooth with no barbs.
+Unlike a honeybee, the Asian Giant Hornet can give multiple stings because the stinger is smooth with no barbs and be difficult to perform a hornet removal.

 An easy way to identify an Asian Giant Hornet is by their distinct orange head.
 The body is covered in dark brown and yellow stripes.